 Is parental involvement encouraged?

 Brighton Academy believes family involvement is an essential part of a child’s education and volunteer hours are required from all Brighton families.
-Since fundraising is essential all Brighton families are required to participate in both our Jog-a-thon and our auction, meeting individual goals set.
+Since fundraising is essential, all Brighton families are required to participate in both our Jog-a-thon and our 1st semester Raffle, meeting the individual goals set.

 Do students have to wear uniforms?